Forensic Scientist

 The 'forensics industry' encompasses at least twenty different areas, from pathology to accounting, so any certifications would be administered by that disciplines organizing body.
 Fingerprints, for example, are regulated through the International Association for Identification.
 Death Investigators have their own organization.
 Whether or not these certifications are required for your job is up to the agency (such as your city police department or a county medical examiner's office) hiring you for that job.

-Asked by Cybill over 6 years ago
+Asked by :) almost 7 years ago

-Asked by kthakur almost 7 years ago
+Asked by Kyerra Lenard almost 7 years ago

 I went to a forensic lab that day and I remembered them saying something about using gas chromatography to know if it wasa suicide or done by others.
 How do they know?

-Asked by Junz almost 7 years ago
+Asked by Junz about 7 years ago

 What was it they were testing?